-On the other hand, ammonia (NH3) is expected to show higher concentrations in rural environments subject to agricultural practices, such as manure and fertilizers applications (Reche et al., 2022; Grange et al., 2023).
-In Payerne, the highest NH3 concentrations are observed in spring, with a sharp peak in March when farmers prepare

-- 340 the first fertilization after winter and snow melt (Fig. 1, Fig. S7).
+On the other hand, ammonia (NH3) is expected to show higher concentrations in rural environments subject to agricultural practices, such as manure and fertilizers applications (Reche et al., 2022).
+In Payerne, the highest NH3 concentrations are observed in spring, with a sharp peak in March when farmers prepare the first fertilization after winter and snow melt (Fig. 1, Fig. S7).
 In addition, warmer temperatures and longer days promote the release of ammonia (Fig. S10) (Pedersen et al., 2021).
-The distinct diurnal pattern of NH3 concentrations during spring, i.e. earlier morning peak and increase during nighttime, could be attributed to farming activities such as fertilization and grazing, which peak at dawn and dusk.
-In autumn, as harvesting is completed, we observe a decrease in ammonia emissions, although post-harvest practices and the decomposition - of crop residues can still contribute to the overall NH3 concentration.
+In autumn, as harvesting is completed, we observe a decrease in ammonia emissions, although post-harvest practices and the decomposition of crop residues can still contribute to the overall NH3 concentration.
 Winter generally witnesses reduced agricultural activity, leading to lower ammonia emissions.
 The colder temperatures limit volatilization from soil and other surfaces however other sources such as traffic and fossil fuel combustion which emit NH3 as a byproduct might become more important (Reche et al., 2022).